edgexfoundry/edgex-docs/docs_src/design/adr/013-Device-Service-Events-Message-Bus.md

 ### Message Envelope

-Edgex Go Services currently uses a custom Message Envelope for all data this is published to the Message Bus.
+EdgeX Go Services currently uses a custom Message Envelope for all data that is published to the Message Bus.
 This envelope wraps the data with metadata, which is `ContentType` (JSON or CBOR), `Correlation-Id` and the obsolete `Checksum`.
-The `Checksum` is used when the data is CBOR encoded to identify the Event in V1 API to be mark it as push.
-This checksum is no longer needed as the V2 Event DTO requires the ID be set by the Device Services which will always by used in the V2 API to mark the Events as pushed.
+The `Checksum` is used when the data is CBOR encoded to identify the Event in V1 API to be mark it as pushed.
+This checksum is no longer needed as the V2 Event DTO requires the ID be set by the Device Services which will always be used in the V2 API to mark the Events as pushed.
 The Message Envelope will be updated to remove this property.

 The C SDK will also will recreate this Message Envelope.